-The SPI protocol defines a total of four modes of operation (mode 0, 1, 2, or 3) with each mode differing in respect to the SCK polarity and phase and how the polarity and phase control the flow of data on the SPI bus.
-The AT25DF641 supports the two most common modes, SPI Modes 0 and 3.
-The only difference between SPI Modes 0 and 3 is the polarity of the SCK signal when in the inactive state (when the SPI Master is in standby mode and not transferring any data).
-With SPI Modes 0 and 3, data is always latched in on the rising edge of SCK and always output on the falling edge of SCK.
+The SPI protocol defines a total of four modes of operation (mode 0, 1, 2, or 3), with each mode differing in respect to the SCK polarity and phase, and how the polarity and phase control the flow of data on the SPI bus.
+The AT25DL081 supports the two most common modes, SPI modes 0 and 3.
+The only difference between SPI modes 0 and 3 is the polarity of the SCK signal when in the inactive state (when the SPI master is in standby mode and not transferring any data).
+With SPI modes 0 and 3, data are always latched in on the rising edge of SCK and always output on the falling edge of SCK.